-EEH is a PhD course dedicated to high-quality studies and original research on natural and anthropogenic hazards and their consequences.
+EEH is dedicated to high-quality studies and original research on natural and anthropogenic hazards and their consequences.
 It is aimed to build a multi-task research community concerned, on one side, with monitoring, modelling and assessment of hazards and, on the other, with the investigation of the impact on individuals and society, finalized to the design and implementation of risk mitigation and adaptation strategies.
-The skills of the EEH teaching board, which span from Earth Sciences and Physics (ERC PE10) to Archeology and Psychology (ERC SH4), make possible a multi-task approach to two high-impact categories of hazard, earthquakes and environmental pollution.
+The skills of the EEH teaching board, which span from Earth Sciences and Physics (ERC PE10) to Archaeology (ERC SH6) and Psychology (ERC SH4), make possible a multi-task approach to two high-impact categories of hazard, that concern earthquakes and environmental pollution.

 Call for PhD positions: